section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 published: true
 url: /engineering-education/an-introduction-to-cicd-tools/
 title: An Introduction to CI/CD Tools
 description: In this article, we will provide a list with the necessary information required to help you choose the CI/CD tools that best meet your needs.
-It also covers the most advanced CI/CD tools with all the necessary features for your projects.
+It will also cover the most advanced CI/CD tools with all the necessary features for your projects.
 author: adetu-ridwan
-date: 2021-04-16T00:00:00-16:30
+date: 2021-05-07T00:00:00-16:30
 topics: []
 excerpt_separator: <!--more-->
 images: